Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.Easy on temperament, demanding on water and feeding.
+- 4.Easy on temperament, demanding on water and feeding.
 Wants soft acidic blackwater (pH 5.5 to 7.0, soft hardness).
 The mouth is too small for most flake; needs micro-pellets, baby brine shrimp, and frozen daphnia.
 A group of six or more in a planted 30L cube works.

 About this species